mazerab/reality-capture-mobile-app/README.md

 - [x] - Part 1 of this three part demo app series, covers "getting started", "building a mobile UI", and "connecting to Forge Login"

 - [x] - Part 2 will focus on creating a Reality Capture backend app running on AWS lambda function that creates a photoscene, upload images to it and process the photoscene.
-The github repository can be accessed [here](https://github.com/mazerab/reality-capture-backend-app).
+The GitHub repository can be accessed [here](https://github.com/mazerab/reality-capture-backend-app).

 - [x] - Part 3 will focus on creating another AWS lambda function that will be responsible for translating the OBJ output file to SVF format that the Forge Viewer can open.
-The github repository can be accessed [here](https://github.com/mazerab/obj-upload-translate-app).
+The GitHub repository can be accessed [here](https://github.com/mazerab/obj-upload-translate-app).